Ancient wonders, modern hustle . navigate both with the right apps

 Heads up

-Yape is the dominant mobile payment app in Peru and is widely accepted even at small local vendors . getting a local SIM makes it much easier to use.
+Yape is the dominant mobile payment app in Peru and is widely accepted even at small local vendors.
+Getting a local SIM makes it much easier to use.
 WhatsApp is the primary way Peruvians communicate, so expect hotels, drivers, and tour operators to contact you there.
 Outside Lima, app coverage can be limited, so download offline maps before heading to Cusco or the Sacred Valley.

-Last updated: March 2026
+Last updated: May 2026

 The most familiar option for international travelers, available in Lima and Cusco with upfront pricing and cashless payment.